 We addressed this issue, in part, in Order WQ 2018-0002.
 We explained there that it was more appropriate to evaluate a contention regarding waste discharges resulting in water quality less than that specified in water quality objectives with respect to compliance with the Water Code and the Nonpoint Source Policy, rather than the Antidegradation Policy, because the underlying obligation to implement the water quality objectives derives from Water Code section 13263, as augmented by Key Element 1 of the Nonpoint Source Policy.
 We also explained (as we did in Section II.A.1 above) that while waste discharge requirements must require compliance with applicable water quality objectives, such compliance need not be achieved immediately, or at each discrete point in time and space, due to different considerations including time schedules, mixing zones, averaging periods, or other strategies authorized by the Water Code and the Nonpoint Source Policy.

-We take this opportunity to elaborate on that concept as it relates to the Antidegradation Policy, which permits degradation of high-quality waters if, as pertinent here, it does not result in water quality less than prescribed in policies, which is construed in light of the Water Boards’ implementation authorities, including compliance schedules.
+We take this opportunity to elaborate on that concept as it relates to the Antidegradation Policy, which permits degradation of high quality waters if, as pertinent here, it does not result in water quality less than prescribed in policies, which are construed in light of the Water Boards’ implementation authorities, including compliance schedules.